gtwn/go-echo-swagger/README.md

 ---

-- `swag init --md ./` at main root
+- `swag init -g app/api/main.go` at root this command will find all of swag comment in project
 - `go run app/api/*.go`